Thanh-An-Pham/Thanh-An-Pham.github.io/_pages/cv.md

 Honours
 ======
-* 2018 - [Best poster presentation](https://tieulongphan.github.io/files/Giấy chứng nhận giải nhất poster.pdf) - "Synthesis, biological activity evaluations of some *N*-alkyl/ aryl-2-aryl benzimidazole"- Pharmaceutical sciences and Technology conference.
-* 2013 - Silver medal for Vietnamese Chemistry Olympiad (top 32, member of bootcam for ICho)
+* 2016 - Silver medal for Vietnamese Chemistry Olympiad (top 32, member of bootcam for ICho)
-* 2012 - Gold medal in 30/4 Chemistry Olympiad of southern Vietnam

 References
 ======